Skip to content

 There are three methodologies available for rendering Feature Impact—permutation, SHAP, and tree-based importance.
 To avoid confusion when the same insight is produced yet potentially returns different results, they are not displayed next to each other.
 Sections below describe the differences and how to compute each.

-Feature Impact, which is available for all model types, is an on-demand feature, meaning that you must initiate a calculation to see the results.
+Feature Impact, which is available for all model types, is calculated using training data.
+It is an on-demand feature, meaning that you must initiate a calculation to see the results.
 Once you have had DataRobot compute the feature impact for a model, that information is saved with the project (you do not need to recalculate each time you re-open the project).
 It is also available for multiclass models and offers unique functionality.

 Shared permutation-based Feature Impact